kobrarahimi200/SalesTaxses-JavaProject/README.md

 B.
 ```
-please enter your product id between 1 to 10
+please enter your product ID between 1 to 10
 ```

 The number of all products are 10 so the selected number should be between 1 and 10.